-As usual for the collection, the new Navihawk features that famous “modern pilot’s watch according to Citizen” that can only be described as “take a watch, stuff everything you’ve got in it, and don’t forget to cover every square millimeter of its surface with indicators, markings and inscriptions.”
+As usual for the collection, the new Navihawk features that famous “modern pilot’s watch according to Citizen” styling.
+The approach can only be described as “take a brutally oversized case, stuff everything you’ve got in it, and don’t forget to cover every square millimeter of its surface with indicators, markings, and inscriptions.”

-Although the lower-priced Navihawk A-T with its analog-digital display that utilizes the same approach doesn’t look terribly convincing, this GPS-equipped model looks a lot more interesting.
+The lower-priced Navihawk A-T model with its analog-digital display that utilizes the same approach doesn’t look terribly convincing.
+This GPS-equipped model, however, looks a lot more interesting.
 Not in the sense that the design is original or new (it is not in both cases,) but there is something in it that makes it look solid and, well, expensive, if you don’t mind.

 Case & Bracelet

 There is a lot of high-tech machinery inside this mechanical monster and it probably needs a lot of space to successfully pack the GPS antenna and the caliber itself, so the watch is predictably big.
 At 47 millimeters in diameter, it is a tad smaller than the brand’s earlier attempts at this sort of gadgets, but it still leaves an impressive footprint on your wrist.
 The lugs are very short and therefore the total length of the Navihawk GPS is just over 51 millimeters, but (probably in order to make it look more proportional) the piece is also quite thick, so some may find wearing it not especially comfortable.